absmohamed/JS-intro/React_intro/README.md

 );
 ```

 Hmmm….we get an error, "Adjacent JSX elements must be wrapped in an enclosing tag”.
 So what does this mean?
-Basically it means that JSX needs a single top level component. _You cannot render multiple JSX components that are siblings without them being nested within a single parent._ To fix our error lets wrap our custom JSX components within a `<div>` component.
+Basically it means that JSX needs a single top level component. _You cannot render multiple JSX elements that are siblings without them being nested within a single parent._ To fix our error lets wrap our custom JSX elements within a `<div>` component.

 index.js